mrmetaverse/tdadventure/README.md

 - **AI-generated character sprites** based on class, race, divine, and equipment
 - **Dynamic sprite regeneration** when equipping new items
 - **Inventory and equipment** system with drag-and-drop
+- **Character creation** with 5 classes, 3 races, 9 divines, and 9 alignment options
+- **Formless player state** - join immediately as a ball of light, create character in-game

 ### Technical Features
 - **Three.js** rendering with orthographic camera